TADFF15 Interview: A discussion with the producers, writers, and cast of A Christmas Horror Story

 CHSChangeling2

 The story in question involves a family that comes in contact with a changeling, which has roots going back hundreds of years.
 “A lot of cultures seem to share a version of the changeling,” says Trottier.
-“And it seemed to fit just perfectly for the holidays, because its about the Christmas time, where the focus is on the children and family.”
-The story was also inspired by Trottier's experiences as a parent and how there can be a fear of change involving children.
-“There may be something with your child and you have no answer for it and no solution for it and that powerlessness is a fear that every parent has.”
+“And it seemed to fit just perfectly for the holidays, because its about the Christmas time, where the is on the children and family.”
+The story was also inspired by Trottier’s experiences as a parent and how there can be a fear of change involving children.
+“There may be something wrong with your child and you have no answer for it and no solution for it and that powerlessness is a fear that every parent has.”

 CHSZombieElf